 It is also very common like normal dandruff affecting 50% of the total men’s population at one time or another.
 In simple language, beard dandruff is nothing but it is a build-up of dead skin cells, and it starts to appear when the shedding of the dead skin cells is faster than the normal rate, which results in a visible cluster of snowflake-like skin cells.

-Just like dandruff on the scalp and hair, the beard dandruff is the body’s response to irritation.
+Just like dandruff on the scalp and hair, beard dandruff is the body’s response to irritation.

-There is no single cause of the beard dandruff, we will address the potential cause of the bread dandruff.
+There is no single cause of beard dandruff, we will address the potential cause of beard dandruff.
 It is caused by one or more of the following reasons.